‘Vial of L.I.F.E’ Program aims to assist residents in case of medical emergencies

 The vial comes complete and ready to use with instructions located inside the medication vial.
 Glenda Jones is a local resident who says it’s important to keep emergency contacts on us at all times.

-“I think it is a good idea that we might need something on us that has our emergency contacts.”
+“I think it is a good idea that we might need something on us that has our emergency contacts,” Jones said.

 The Vial of L.I.F.E documents can be your voice in the event that you are unresponsive.
 West Monroe Fire Chief, Charlie Simmons, says the program allows first responders to treat citizens properly.

 “In a medical situation where you’re just sick or maybe someone has passed out, having that accurate information is paramount to us.
-We are doing our job the best we can do.”
+We are doing our job the best we can do,” Simmons said.

 Another local says this vial kit could be helpful for anyone with a medical history.